haoyuzhang89/W251-HVM-Art-Connoisseur/README.md

 ## Difficulties

-[Overfitting]
-* L2
-[Large scale of data: resize from 256 to 128]
+* We fit the overfiting issue when we were training the data. (?????????examples??? plots????????????)
+From the plots, we can see that when the loss functions of the training model decreases, the loss function of the validation model stays the same.
+Then, we introduce the dropout parameter and L2 regularisation.
+Thus, from the plots below (??????plots??????), the loss function of the validation model decreases as well.
+* We also hit large scale of data issues.
+The model kept crashing when the training data are too large, so we choose simple models.
+Thus, the model includes much fewer parameters.
+Then, the models like MobileNet can train on the complex input data.

 ## Future Opportunities

-* If we have more time and more training resources.
-We hope to train data with gray scales and compare the result with colorful images.
+* If we have more time and more training resources, we would like to do more training and testing with gray scales and compare the result with colorful images.

 ## Reference